Quick answer

 • Booking software: if you want online booking, tools like Fresha, Acuity, or Calendly have free and paid tiers

-The total running cost for a professional website is £450–£600/year at minimum through most routes.
-With Bysundays, it’s £468–£1,200/year depending on your plan, with no upfront build cost.
+The total running cost for a professional website is £450 to £600 a year at minimum through most routes.
+With Bysundays, it’s £600 a year on the £50 plan, or £1,800 a year if you want your Google Business Profile and local SEO handled too, with nothing upfront.

 Which option is right for a self-employed beauty professional?

-If you have £2,000+ spare and want something completely bespoke with no DIY work: a small local agency.
+If you have £2,000 or more spare and want something completely bespoke with no DIY work: a small local agency.

-If you want full control and are comfortable with tech: Squarespace at £12/month.
+If you want full control and are comfortable with tech: Squarespace at £12 a month.

 If you want a professional result without paying for the build and without doing it yourself: Bysundays.

 Most lash techs, nail artists, and beauty therapists we speak to are time-poor and have been putting off their website because the cost felt out of reach.
-The build being free removes that barrier.
-The hosting fee is comparable to a Netflix subscription — and it pays for itself the moment one extra client finds you through Google.
+Nothing upfront removes that barrier.
+At £50 a month it pays for itself the moment one extra client finds you through Google, and you can see exactly what we build for your trade before you decide.
+If you’re a lash tech specifically, see the free website for lash technicians UK guide for the trade-specific version.

 Frequently asked questions